-Getting pregnant is something that can be unpredictable.
-It can happen either by accident or it could be a few nail-biting months before you have a baby on the way.
-Often, many women end up becoming victims of morning sickness and only then realizing that they’ve been pregnant for a while!
-Is there a way you could figure out if you were pregnant shortly after conception?
-Yes, it’s a phenomenon called implantation bleeding, and with this, you can figure out in a week if you’re pregnant or not!
+Getting pregnant is something that can be quite unpredictable.
+It can happen either by accident or you can try and try till you finally get to see those two pink lines on a pregnancy test!
+Often, many women end up becoming the victims of morning sickness and only then realise that they’ve been pregnant for a while!
+Is there a way you can figure out if you are pregnant shortly after conception?
+Yes, through a phenomenon called implantation bleeding!
+With this, you can figure out in a week if you’re pregnant or not!

 This is a type of light bleeding (spotting) which is an indicator of the egg attaching itself to the uterus.
 It is estimated that 33% of pregnant women experience this.
-It is not a medical emergency and is as natural as the sun rising in the east.
+It is not a medical emergency and is a completely natural phenomenon.
+So, what does implantation bleeding look like?

 It makes its presence known in the form of a brown or pink hue.
-Unlike a period, it doesn’t last long and doesn’t have any agonizing pain attached to it.
+Unlike your period, it doesn’t last for long and doesn’t have any agonizing pain attached to it.
 In fact, it’s so subtle that you may not even realize its significance.

-Every woman is familiar with what her menstrual cycle experience is like.
-Being observant helps a lot as a slight difference in the colour and reduced flow could make you aware of a possible implantation bleeding.
+Every woman is familiar with what her menstrual cycle is like.
+Being observant helps a lot, as a slight difference in the colour of the blood and reduced flow could make you aware of possible implantation.

 When Does Implantation Bleeding Occur?

 On an average, implantation bleeding occurs around nine days after conception.
-However, the range is variable with the same taking place either in a week to as long as two weeks.
+However, the range is variable with the same taking place either within a week or even two weeks after conception.
 In many cases, the bleeding will take place just prior to your menstrual cycle.
-As ovulation takes place after 11-14 days, there are chances that it could be confused with your menstrual cycle.
-This is what makes it difficult to detect, and women don’t realize that what they think is their period is, actually, a sign of being pregnant!
+As ovulation takes place after 11-14 days, there are chances that you could confuse the blood you see with that of what you see during your menstrual cycle.
+This is what makes it difficult to detect implantation bleeding; women don’t realize that what they think is their period is, actually, a sign of being pregnant!

 Below are some of the symptoms associated with pregnancy implantation.
-However, not all women experience these symptoms, and, a pregnancy test is the only sure-shot way of knowing that you are pregnant.
+However, not all women experience these symptoms, and a pregnancy test is the only sure-shot way of finding out whether you are pregnant.
 Additionally, many of these symptoms must continue for at least a week after the ovulation cycle is over.

-Implantation spotting is the most reliable indicator that a pregnancy implantation has taken place.
-Light, short bleeding without the regular period cramps is a sign of implantation.
-However, spotting may also be a result of sexual intercourse due to increased sensitivity of cervix.
+Implantation spotting is the most reliable indicator that implantation has taken place.
+Light, short bleeding without regular period cramps is a sign of implantation.
+However, spotting may also be a result of sexual intercourse due to increased sensitivity of the cervix.

 The process that takes place within your body leads to implantation cramping.
 However, this pain can be differentiated from menstrual cramping as its intensity is lesser.
-One aspect to be noted is that cramping isn’t the result of the physical embedding as it is too tiny to be felt.
+One aspect to be noted is that cramping isn’t the result of the physical embedding as it is too tiny to make such an impact.
 The mild cramping is a result of the hormonal changes that take place within the body after implantation.

 After implantation, hormones begin to send chemical messages to the body to prepare itself for pregnancy.
-In response, the breasts start getting tender and swollen.
+In response, the breasts start becoming tender and swollen.
 You may experience some soreness because of this.